 Though India voted against a UN resolution for the creation of Israel, once Israel is created, India officially recognised Israel (in 1950).
 But full diplomatic ties were established only in 1992.

 The reasons for this tectonic shift in the foreign policy stand were:

 - During these years, the popular perception of Israel was negative as it was a state formed on religion and analogous to Pakistan.
 However, the formation of an Organisation of Islamic Cooperation (OIC) in 1969 which neglected the sentiments of Indian Muslims by blocking of India’s membership to this group by Pakistan is one of the primary triggers for the change in stance.
 (Even today India is not a member of OIC).

 - India has received no backing from the Arab countries on Kashmir Issue.
 There have been no serious attempts by the Arab world to put pressure on Pakistan to reign in the cross-border insurgency in Kashmir.

-- Israel supported India during Indo-Pak wars even before full diplomatic ties were established.
+- Israel supported India during the Indo-Pak wars even before full diplomatic ties were established.

-- With the collapse of the Soviet Union and the rise of US as a super power, India started aligning itself with the US and this further added to our improved relations with Israel.
+- With the collapse of the Soviet Union and the rise of the US as a superpower, India started aligning itself with the US and this further added to our improved relations with Israel.

 - After decades of Non-Alignment and Pro-Arab policy, in 1992 India changed its stance and established full diplomatic ties with Israel.